-- spinetoram (Delegate WG) at 0.047 to 0.078 lb ai/a.
-PHI 7 days.
+- spinetoram (Delegate WG) at 0.047 to 0.078 lb ai/A. PHI 3 days.
 Treatment interval with this pesticide is 4 days.
-Do make more than 5 applications per season (not to exceed 0.305 lb ai/a per year), and do not use more than 2 consecutive applications.
+Do make more than 5 applications per season (not to exceed 0.305 lb ai/A per year), and do not use more than two consecutive applications.
 Group 5 insecticide.

-- spinosad (Success or Entrust) at 0.063 to 0.125 ai/a.
-PHI 7 days.
+- spinosad (Success or Entrust) at 0.063 to 0.125 lb ai/A. PHI 3 days.
 Treat when pests appear.
 Heavy infestations may require repeat applications.
-Do not exceed 0.45 lb ai/a per season.
+Do not exceed 0.45 lb ai/A per season.
 Do not make more than two consecutive applications to avoid pesticide resistance.
 Allow at least 5 days between applications.
 Entrust is OMRI-listed for organic use.
 Success is not listed for organic production.
 Group 5 insecticide.